 Autumn is almost here, and there are plenty of reasons to have a local dealer like Stack run a check of your system before the Cleveland winter rears its ugly head.

 WHAT SHOULD BE COVERED DURING A FALL MAINTENANCE INSPECTION?

-A professional contractor will include a wide variety of checks on your furnace during the inspection, and every company has a different set of tests they cover as there is not an industry standard list; but here are a few of them and why they’re performed:
+A professional contractor will include a wide variety of checks on your furnace during the fall maintenance inspection.
+Every company has a different set of tests they cover as there is not an industry standard list, but here are a few of them and why they’re performed:

 WHILE THE SYSTEM IS OFF:

 Inspect & clean blower assembly